 General

-All roads must be provided with facilities for the collection and disposal of both stormwater and subsoil water suitable to cope with the stormwater level of service for the area.
-Refer to Table 48: Design level of service on page 189. sypproval of
+All roads, footpaths and cycleways must be provided with facilities for the collection and disposal of both stormwater and subsoil water suitable to cope with the stormwater level of service for the area.
+Refer to Table 48: Design level of service on page 189.

+The preferred location of stormwater treatment devices is within its own reserve.
+Treatment devices that are proposed to be included within a road corridor such as planted storage /proprietary devices are to be accepted by Council.
+In these cases, if not shown on the district plan cross sections, additional road corridor width to accommodate these facilities must be provided.

 Design must consider the following factors:

-Groundwater recharge through soakage systems.
+Groundwater recharge through soakage systems, such as in areas of peat soils.

 Quality of water discharged to receiving environments either directly or via connection to an existing piped network.